moodymudskipper/nakedpipe/README.md

 ```

 The former case above shows operators on both sides, which looks a bit
-complicated, the case below requires a temporary variable and we must
+complicated, the latter requires a temporary variable and we must look
-look at the end of the previous line to know what kind of piping was
+at the end of the previous line to know what kind of piping was done.
-done.

 In both cases additionally if I chose to comment out the
 `ggtitle("head(cars)")` line, I should also comment the last operator at